CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Send individual appointment events rather than as a batch (recommended in some cases if rate limits are exceeded).

-Change Conditions: When enabled, appointments will be migrated individually.
-Should only be changed when advised by CloudM.
+Change Conditions: When enabled appointments will be migrated individually.
+Should only be changed when advised by CloudM Support.

 ### Appointment Attachment Document Sharing <a name="appattdocs"></a>
 {: .no_toc }